Home

 Different operating systems use different probe protocols by default:

-• Windows (tracert): Sends ICMP Echo Request packets.
-The destination responds with ICMP Echo Reply.
+• Windows (tracert): ICMP Echo Request packets.
+The destination sends back ICMP Echo Reply.

-• TCP traceroute (tcptraceroute): Sends TCP SYN packets, typically to port 80 or 443.
-This is useful because many firewalls allow TCP traffic to web ports while blocking ICMP and UDP.
+• TCP traceroute (tcptraceroute): TCP SYN packets, typically to port 80 or 443.
+Useful when firewalls block ICMP and UDP but pass web traffic.

 3 isp-router.example.com 12 ms 11 ms 12 ms